SymenYang/EasyDatas/README.md

 ### EasyDatas.Core.RawDatas
 Base class for ListFile, RecursionFiles.
 RawDatas needs no previous dataset and the `deal_datas` function needs to be overrided

+### EasyDatas.Core.ParallelCachedTransform
+Automatically use multiprocessing to deal datas parallelly.
+The easiest way to use ParallelCachedTransform is to override `deal_a_data` function.
+The defult number of workers(processes) is the half of the CPU cores.
+Use `{"workers" : n}` to change the number of workers when it init.
+The `"workers"` in args will not effect the cache name.

 ### EasyDatas.Core.Merge
 Merge multiple EasyDatas modules by merge their data dict.
 The modules need to have the same length.